colinmanuel/puppal/readme.md

-PupPal: A Prototype App for Tracking Shelter Dog Marketing
+PupPal: A Prototype App
 ===============================

-this is a test.

-A prototype demo is previewable on Heroku at http://protected-savannah-4558.herokuapp.com/dogs.

 ## Goal:
-PupPal is designed to lower the barrier to publication for volunteers.
+PupPal is designed to lower the barrier to publication for people who volunteer to photograph, record and write about dogs at animal shelters.
 Using their smartphones as both navigational and organizational instruments.
+A prototype demo is previewable on Heroku at http://protected-savannah-4558.herokuapp.com/dogs.
+Note: demo may not be as up-to-date as the GitHub repository.

 ## Features:
-- Find dogs by
+- Find dogs by location, need, priority
-- feature two
+- Add dogs
+- Upload photos and videos to third party site (forthcoming)

 ## Dependencies:
 - Ruby on Rails